What should I include in the service responsibilities section of a Kitchen Porter job description?

 To ensure efficient task management, provide clear, structured guidelines and checklists for daily duties.
 Regular training and feedback sessions also help maintain high standards.
 Efficient management often starts with clear communication and proper training.

-Common misunderstanding: Once trained, Kitchen Porters should manage without further guidance.
+Common misunderstanding: Once trained, Kitchen Porters work independently

-Continuous support and periodic re-training are crucial as procedures and menus change.
+Continuous support and regular re-training are crucial as procedures and menus change.
 This ongoing guidance helps maintain standards and efficiency.

-Efficiency is a team effort.
-Ensuring that Kitchen Porters have the tools and support they need, like adequate supplies and equipment, is essential for them to perform their tasks effectively.
+Efficiency requires teamwork.
+Ensuring Kitchen Porters have proper tools and support, like adequate supplies and equipment, is essential for them to work effectively.

 Do I need to specify tasks that involve assisting chefs or focus purely on cleaning?